kentonium/portfolio/README.md

 # General Overview
-Portfolio of scripts and projects created by me.
+Portfolio of scripts, projects and general code created by me.

 ## C++